 The ideal water softness level is hard to find in bottled water, but there are a few brands that fall in the soft range and make excellent coffee.
 Check the labels on bottled water for their minerality levels, which are usually measured in mg/l and called “TDS” or “dry residue.”
 Choose a water with minerality in the range of 50 to 157 mg/l.
 The brand we always recommend for brewing coffee (with a minerality of 130 mg/l) is Volvic.

 Unless you’re lucky enough to have soft tap water – in which case your coffee probably tastes great already – there are a few other options.
 You might be able to improve the quality of your coffee by using charcoal-filtered water.
-An inexpensive, easy-to-use charcoal filter such as a Brita jug or tap-mounted filter, removes chlorine, odours and some of the minerals from tap water.
-These types of filters are widely available on Amazon and elsewhere.
+An inexpensive, easy-to-use charcoal filter, such as Peak Water Jug or tap-mounted filter, removes chlorine, odours and some of the minerals from tap water.
 You might also have a plumber install a filter underneath the sink for an unlimited supply of clean, chlorine-free, softened water.

 Another option is to use distilled or reverse osmosis water (which has all minerals removed) treated with a mineral additive.
 This method can produce the ideal water softness for coffee, but it does take a little effort.
 You can buy a mineral additive such as Third Wave Water and follow the instructions or find a DIY recipe for a mineral additive.